jcl5m1/ventilator/README.md

 ![Full System](https://github.com/jcl5m1/ventilator/blob/master/images/full%20system.jpg?raw=true)

-This is a close up of the extracted blower.
+Below is a close up of the extracted blower.
 It simply an BLDC motor driving a blower fan.
 A small ESC and Arduino attached (technically a Teensy2.0++).
 It has a 3d printed tapered hose adpater on it to fit in the hose.
+The [microcontroller software](https://github.com/jcl5m1/ventilator/tree/master/ventilator_control) can be programmed with the [Arduino IDE](https://www.arduino.cc/en/main/software).
+The software goes through a short initialization sequence to configure the ESC, and then starts at the lowest CPAP setting.
+You can use the switch to cycle through pressure levels, and double click to cycle through operating modes.

 ![Extracted CPAP Blower](https://github.com/jcl5m1/ventilator/blob/master/images/IMG_20200315_230153.jpg?raw=true)